 It is always OK to rebuild the user-level applications.
 If you are getting any weird, unexpected behaviour from those applications, it is a good idea to rebuild them just to be on the safe side.
-More importantly, make sure to completely recompile your kernel and user-level programs just before you submit the assignment.
-A common issue is not noticing that an erroneous change in header files prevents the user programs from compiling.
+More importantly, you should build both your kernel and user-level applications before you submit them to us.
 We will be testing your kernel using our copies of the user-level applications - if we cannot build those applications, then we cannot test your code!

-5 Strategy
+4 Strategy

-Because of the nature of the system calls you will be implementing, and because of the way that your work will be tested, there are some dependencies among the different parts of the assignment.
-Because of these dependencies, you should work on the different parts of this assignment in a specific order, as follows:
+Because of the the nature of the system calls you will be implementing, and because of the way that your work will be tested, there are some dependencies among the different parts of the assignment.
+Because of this, you should work on the different parts of this assignment in a specific order, which we describe in the rest of this section.

-1. Implement console write and \exit
+4.1 Console write and exit

+We strongly recommend that you start with exit and with write to standard output.
 You should get both of these calls working before you continue with the rest of the assignment.
 One important reason for this is that this is the bare minimum that you will need to be able to do anything useful in Assignment 3.
-A second reason is that the testing of other parts of this assignment depends on write (to the console) and \exit working properly.
+A second reason is that the testing of other parts of this assignment depends on write (to the console) and exit working properly.
 If we are unable to test these other parts of the assignment, then you will not get credit for the work that you put into them!
 So: get these two system calls working first.

-- \exit: To get started, don't worry about storing the exit code and making it available to other processes.
-Focus instead on ensuring that \exit cleanly terminates the process the calls it.
-Later you can ensure that \exit meets its full specification. - write: Be sure that the write system call is able to correctly write data to standard output, which should be connected to the console device.
+- exit: To get started, don't worry about storing the exit code and making it available to other processes.
+Focus instead on ensuring that exit cleanly terminates the process the calls it.
+Later you can ensure that exit meets its full specification. - write: Be sure that the write system call is able to at least correctly write data to standard output, which should be connected to the console device.
 This will permit user-level programs to call printf to print output to stdout.
 This, in turn, will make it possible to demonstrate that user-level programs in this and future assignments are executing as expected (or not).
 For starters, don't worry about being able to write to other file descriptors, only worry about writing to stdout.
-Later, you can ensure that write meets its full specification. - 2.
-Implement argument passing
+Later, you can ensure that write meets its full specification.